bevry-archive/awesome-travis/README.md

 ### Git + NPM Script Deployment

 If the tests ran on the branch that we deploy, then prepare git for a push and runs the custom [npm script](https://docs.npmjs.com/misc/scripts) `our:deploy` after a successful test.
 The `our:deploy` script should be something that generates your website and runs a `git push origin`.
+Useful for [GitHub Pages](https://pages.github.com) deployments.

 ``` yaml